SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Group/UnGroup/README.md

 #UnGroup sample

-This sample demonstrate how to ungroup at runtime.
-UnGroup method is used to ungroup the group nodes in diagram.
+This sample demonstrates how to ungroup at runtime.
+The UnGroup method is used to ungroup the group nodes in the diagram.

 ## Prerequisites